goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 2. **MM Algorithm** - to guarantee policy improvement
 3. **Trust Regions** - to constrain policy changes and keep approximations valid

-TRPO represents the culmination of these ideas into a practical, theoretically-grounded algorithm.
+TRPO is a culmination of these ideas into a practical, theoretically-grounded algorithm.

-TRPO reformulates our policy optimization as maximizing improvement relative to the current policy.
 Recall that our original objective was:

 $$J(\pi) = \mathbb{E}_{\tau \sim \pi}[R(\tau)]$$